skypjack/entt/docs/entity.md

 of the components for which it has been constructed.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

+The underlying data structure of a persistent view is initialized through a slightly slower iteration the first time the `each` member function is invoked or by means of an explicit call to the `initialize` member function.
+An uninitialized persistent view is empty and has a size of zero.<br/>
+Once initialized, these data structures are kept up-to-date automatically, unless users invoke the sort functionalities made available by the registry.
+The reasons behind this limit go beyond the purposes of the document.
+However, keep in mind that all the data structures otherwise supporting persistent views are discarded in this case and they must be reinitialized somehow.<br/>
+For reasons of clarity, sorting a persistent view has no side effects and the view won't need to be reinitialized in this case.

 To iterate a persistent view, either use it in a range-for loop: